mounirrouissi/resumee/replit.md

-# Resume Improver App - Replit Migration
+# Resumax App - Replit Migration

 ## Project Overview
 An AI-powered mobile and web application that analyzes and improves resumes/CVs using Google's Gemini AI.